RedZunder/Mavlink-serial/README.md

 # Mavlink-serial
-Interface in C for Mavlink based on STM32
+*----------------------------------------Control in C for Mavlink based on STM32----------------------------------------*

+# First steps
+We began by trying to get the ELRS Micro TX with a laptop, connecting it to the same local Wi-Fi network as the drone.
+We could successfully read information from the drone via **Mission Planner**.
+The next step is to develop an interface between user and drone, through STM32F7.

 ## Concept
-The idea is to design an interface where the user can read information from and send data to a drone ([type quadrotor](https://mavlink.io/en/messages/common.html#MAV_TYPE)), using STM32 as the brains and the ELRS Micro TX as the sender/receiver module.
+The idea is to design an interface where the user can read information from and send commands to a drone ([type quadrotor](https://mavlink.io/en/messages/common.html#MAV_TYPE)), using STM32F7 as the brains and the ELRS Micro TX as the sender/receiver module.
+We power the MicroTX from the laptop, and connect it via UART to the STM32F7.
+For now, the STM32 will handle all operations.
+Later, we will use a Python script to send the user's input to the STM32 board.

 Using the [Mavlink v2 library for C](https://mavlink.io/en/mavgen_c/).